 - Minister for Foreign Affairs

 The DPRK has a centrally planned economy that, for the most part, operates outside international economic, banking and trade systems.
 The allocation of food rations, housing, healthcare and education is controlled by the state.
 Taxes were abolished in 1974 although mandatory contributions of food and labour remain a fact of life.
-The DPRK is one of the poorest countries in the world, and has fallen far behind the ROK in economic development and living standards (per capita GDP has been estimated at one-sixteenth that of the ROK).
+The DPRK is one of the poorest countries in the world, and has fallen far behind the ROK in economic development and living standards.
 The DPRK relies heavily on humanitarian aid and other forms of external assistance.
 Out-dated infrastructure and poor energy supply remain serious obstacles to economic growth.